 Cancellation of class may be necessary because of college closings due to inclement weather or other emergencies, as well as the sudden illness or unexpected absence of an instructor too late for a substitute to be assigned.

-See Policy No. 105; see also Procedure No. 105.1
+See Policy No. 105, adopted 04/23/96 with revisions 4/25/2023; see also Procedure No. 105.1

 Unplanned absence of an Instructor